pawelpiwosz/AnsibleFirstSteps/Chapter-07/README.md

 (nginx-config-1.yml)

-First task will copy vserv.conf file to its location, second will prepare htpasswd file with user and password.
+First task will copy vserver.conf file to its location, second will prepare htpasswd file with user and password.
 Notice the `htpasswd` module, and conditional for vserver config file.